EN DE

 Recalls and Technical Service Bulletins

-Contact a Volkswagen dealer with the VIN to verify all recalls and service campaigns have been completed.
-The timing chain tensioner update is not a formal recall but a goodwill service campaign - ask specifically whether this has been performed.
+Contact a Volkswagen dealer with the VIN to verify all recalls and service actions have been completed.
+The timing chain service action 15D8 is not a formal recall but a goodwill campaign - ask specifically whether this has been performed on the vehicle.

 Warranty Status

-Factory warranty (2 years) Expired on all Golf Mk6 1.2 TSI models
+Factory warranty (2 years) Expired on all Golf Mk6 models

-Rust perforation warranty (12 years) Expired or expiring on most models
+Rust perforation warranty (12 years) Expired or expiring on last production models

-Timing chain TSB goodwill Case-by-case, typically no longer offered
+Timing chain goodwill program No longer routinely offered by VW

 All Golf Mk6 1.2 TSI models are well outside their original 2-year factory warranty.
-The 12-year rust perforation warranty has also expired or is expiring on these cars.
-VW previously offered goodwill contributions toward timing chain repairs, but this is no longer routinely available for cars of this age.
+The 12-year rust perforation warranty has expired or is expiring on the last production cars.
+VW previously offered goodwill contributions toward timing chain repairs, but this is generally no longer available for cars of this age.

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.